Meet the Team

 Tim's eclectic background has included careers as a rave DJ, freelance writer, gym technician and even a bond market analyst.
 An immigrant from the US who has lived in Canada since 2012, Tim has brought his jack-of-all-trades approach to the progressive movement since taking a job with the Bernie Sanders campaign in 2016.
 Now, as an organizer with Leadnow, Tim is focused on empowering people to engage with our democracy, using cutting-edge technology blended with tried-and-tested organizing tactics to take on the Ford government, build up local community organizing, and lay the foundation for an inclusive, equitable, global mass-movement.

 Claire completed her Masters degree in Community Development at the University of Glasgow, while working with low-income women as a community worker.
 She then joined the grassroots organization ACORN Canada as National Research and Communications Coordinator, where her work involved engaging low and moderate income Canadians on social justice campaigns, using digital tools.
 In this role, Claire also produced a number of community-led reports that received national press coverage, on issues such as affordable housing, digital equity, and universal child care.
-She developed policy briefs, government submissions and infographics to communicate the organization's campaign objectives with a diverse audience.
-Claire's written work has been published in "Campaigns: Lessons from the field" (Social Policy Press), Policy Options, and she has created content for organizations such as the Maytree Foundation and Rabble.
-As a senior campaigner at Leadnow, Claire is passionate about using digital methods to equip individuals and communities to mobilize against the decline of our planet and the increasing injustices in our society.
+She has also developed policy briefs, government submissions and infographics.
+Claire's written work has been published in "Campaigns: Lessons from the field" (Social Policy Press), the National Observer, Policy Options, and she has created content for organizations such as the Maytree Foundation and Rabble.
+Claire is passionate about using digital tools to equip individuals and communities to mobilize against the decline of our planet and the increasing injustices in our society.
 She works on rapid response campaigns in Ontario, and nationally.

 Jamie was one of Leadnow's co-founders, and served as founding Executive Director and then Campaign Director from 2010 to 2016.
 Before co-founding Leadnow, Jamie completed a Master’s Degree in political ecology – which is basically politics that takes economic power and ecological integrity seriously – at the University of Victoria.
 He co-founded two student-led climate and sustainability organizations, and served on the board of a range of social, environmental and educational organizations.
 Jamie now serves on the board of the World Wildlife Fund of Canada, and he's the Director of Communications and Campaigns for the Centre for Social Innovation.